svandragt/mvb/readme.md

 ## Setup

 Download a copy of this repo.
-Add content to folders in the repo root they will correspond to URLs (`pages/about-us.md` becomes `/pages/about-us/`).
+Install the project dependencies using `composer install`.
+Then, add content to folders in the repo root they will correspond to URLs (`pages/about-us.md` becomes `/pages/about-us/`).

 Each page can optionally contain front-matter or metadata in the following format: